Local entropy theory and descriptive complexity: Preliminaries

 \begin{definition} A TDS has \textbf{completely positive entropy (CPE)} if every non-trivial factor has positive entropy.

 A TDS has \textbf{uniform positive entropy (UPE)} if for every open cover $\mathcal{U}$ consisting of non-dense sets, we have that $h_{\text{top}}(X,T,\mathcal{U})>0$. \end{definition} It turns out that these two notions are not equivalent.
 Every system that has UPE has CPE but the converse does not hold.
-A TDS with UPE is not necessarily mixing, but it is always weak mixing \cite{Blanchard1992}.
+A TDS with UPE is not necessarily mixing, but it is always weak-mixing \cite{Blanchard1992}.
 On the other hand there exist TDSs with CPE that are not transitive.

-The question: ``where can we localize the entropy?" has to do with how points are related.
-So this question is not answered in $X$ but in $X^2$.
+The question: ``where can we localize the entropy?" has to do with how points relate to each other through the dynamics.
+Hence, this question is not answered in $X$ but in $X^2$.
 Informally, a pair is an entropy pair if every cover that separates the points has positive entropy.
 In this paper we will not give the original definition of Blanchard.
 Instead we will use the equivalent definition of IE-pairs (independence entropy pairs).
-The concept of independence (or interpolation) on dynamical systems appeared in the work Glasner and Weiss \cite{glasner1995quasi} (with ideas based on Rosenthal \cite{rosenthal1974characterization}), and Huang and Ye \cite{huang2004topological}.
-In \cite{KerrLiMA}, Kerr and Li stated the precise relation with entropy pairs; we will follow that definitions of this paper.
+The concept of independence (or interpolation) on dynamical systems appeared in the work Glasner and Weiss \cite{glasner1995quasi} (with ideas based on Rosenthal \cite{rosenthal1974characterization}), and Huang and Ye \cite{huang2004topological,huang2006local}.
+We will follow the definition of independence entropy pairs of Kerr and Li \cite{KerrLiMA}.
+A set $I \subseteq \N$ has \textbf{positive density} if $\liminf_n \frac{|I \cap [1,n]|}{n>0} >0$.
+Given a TDS $(X,T)$ and $\{U,V\}\subseteq X$, we say $I \subseteq \N$ is an \textbf{independence set for $\{U,V\}$} if for all finite $J \subseteq I$, and for all $(Y_j) \in \prod _{j\in J}\{U,V\}$, we have that